Whatsapp Icon

 Stage III

 Stage III colorectal cancer indicates that the cancer has spread to one or more lymph nodes but not to distant parts of the body.
-Like Stage II, Stage III is subdivided (IIIA, IIIB, and IIIC) based on the cancers penetration and the number of lymph nodes involved.
+Like Stage II, Stage III is subdivided (IIIA, IIIB, and IIIC) based on the cancer penetration and the number of lymph nodes involved.
 Treatment usually involves surgery followed by chemotherapy.

 Stage IV